Traveler, USC's Mascot

 Because of poor health, Saukko stopped riding after the 1988 season (he passed away in March of 1992).
 His successors have been Cass Dabbs, Rick Oas, Tom Nolan, Ardeshir Radpour, Chuck O'Donnell (Saukko's stepson) and current rider Hector Aguilar.
 Patricia Saukko DeBernardi (Saukko's widow) was Traveler's owner and trainer until she retired following the 2002 season.
 She asked Joanne Asman to take over with her own Traveler in 2003 (she also trains and houses the horse for USC).
 She is president of Asman & Associates, an entertainment and event planning company in Burbank, Calif., and she has spent more than 30 years training and managing equestrian performers.

-In the fall of 2004, the late USC alumnus Bill Tilley (’61) and his wife, Nadine, donated $2 million to provide a permanent endowment to support Traveler.
-Bill was the Chairman and Chief Executive Officer of the Jacmar Companies, a multifaceted international restaurant and food service enterprise and majority owner of the highly successful B.J.’s Restaurant and Brewery.
+In the fall of 2004, the late USC alumnus Bill Tilley ('61) and his wife, Nadine, donated $2 million to provide a permanent endowment to support Traveler.
+Bill was the Chairman and Chief Executive Officer of the Jacmar Companies, a multifaceted international restaurant and food service enterprise and majority owner of the highly successful B.J.'s Restaurant and Brewery.
 Nadine is an avid breeder of champion Andalusian horses.
-She hopes that a future Traveler will be bred at Tilley’s Andalusians, her Hemet ranch that is now known as “The Home of Traveler.”
+She hopes that a future Traveler will be bred at Tilley's Andalusians at Fieldstone Farm in Hidden Valley, now known as "The Home of Traveler."

 Saukko first appeared on Traveler in the outfit that actor Charlton Heston wore in "Ben Hur."
 That proved to be too cumbersome, so Saukko crafted his own leather costume in 1962, modeled after the Tommy Trojan statue on the USC campus (that outfit is on display in Heritage Hall).
 But he still sometimes wore Heston's helmet.
 Interestingly, Saukko was once employed by Jim Crowley, one of Notre Dame's "Four Horsemen."

 Legend has it that Heisman Trophy tailback O.J.
 Simpson decided to come to USC after seeing Traveler on a televised football game.
 And Trojan faithful swear the horse has an effect on the outcome of games.